 - Provide home weatherization services;

-- Help individuals apply for energy assistance; and
+- Help individuals apply for emergency assistance; and

-- Provide additional cold weather education and outreach efforts, as needed
+- Provide additional cold weather education and outreach efforts

 Throughout the Code Blue season, The Mayor’s Office of Human Services’ Office of Homeless Services also works with city homeless shelter providers to extend shelter hours and to provide expanded bed capacity.